 You can at this stage request permission to transfer your case back to IRS Appeals.
 Or, you can ask for an extension to the 90-day deadline in writing.

 As long as you respond to the notice within the stated timeframe, the IRS may consider reversing its action, after taking all facts into consideration.
 But this is never easy and you require the help of an experienced tax resolution specialist.

 Another option is to pay up the amount stated in the tax bill and then file a claim for a refund later.
 If the refund is denied, you can then hire a tax attorney to sue the IRS for a refund.

-Defense Tax Group is a leading tax resolution firm based in the USA.
+Defense Tax Partners is a leading tax resolution firm based in the USA.
 We really care about our clients and help them in their time of need.
 We are very good at what we do and have saved our clients more than $200 million so far.